This post is also known as one of the easiest projects ever in the history of this blog.

-Well, I’m here today with a quick explanation of how we did it.
-This is one of those projects we had really been wanting to do for a while (we’ve had the stump sitting in our garage for close to a year!), but I was kind of intimidated by the sheer magnitude of it, so we put it off.
+This is a project that Corey and I had really been wanting to do for a while (we’ve had the stump sitting in our garage for close to a year!), but I was kind of intimidated by the sheer magnitude of it, so we put it off.
+A tree stump table seems so overwhelming and intense and I just wasn’t ready to handle it.

-But we knew week four of Creating With the Stars was the perfect time to bust out the big guns, and we needed a side table for our reading room.
-So we decided to hop right in and do it.
+But we recently wrapped up our participation in the Creating With the Stars competition, and our last project was the perfect time to bust out the big guns.
+We needed a side table for the room we were working on, so we decided to hop right in and do it.
+I’m so glad we did, because it was much easier than I ever expected it to be, and I love how it turned out!

 The first step to a project like this is probably the most difficult part – find a stump.